Reporting requirements for dumping activities

 Reporting requirements under Article VI (4) of the Convention and under Article 9.4 of the Protocol include:

-The form for reporting (Excel), as well as the explanatory notes, can be downloaded from the links to the right.
+Contracting Parties should submit reports electronically using the Global Integrated Shipping information System (GISIS).
+Alternatively, a form (Excel) can be used for reporting, the form, as well as the explanatory notes, can be downloaded from the links to the right.

 A report is also required on emergency permits or in cases of force majeure (as soon as possible).
 The procedures for force majeure/emergencies cases is found at the link to the right.